5T33Z0/Clover-Crate/Boot/README.md

 - `Fast`: Skips the GUI and boots from the default volume instantly, so no user interaction is possible – so no chance to correct something in case of an error.

 ### SignatureFixup
  When hibernating, the system leaves a signature in the image, which is then checked by `boot.efi`.
 We wanted to fix it with this key.
 Probably for nothing.
-It's recommended to leave it diabled.
+It's recommended to leave it disabled.

 ### Debug
 If set to `true`, a log will be created on next boot.
 This will seriously slow down the boot time but allows you figure out what the problem was because each step will be accompanied by writing a debug.log to disk/flash drive.
-Boottime is about 10 minutes just to get into the GUI.
+The boot time is about 10 minutes just to get into the GUI.
 But if everything hangs, you can press Reset, and then look for the file `/EFI/CLOVER/misc/debug.log`, which collectively records all logs for all loads, as long as this parameter is set.